 - Place the apple chunks in a blender and add some water.
 The amount of water depends on the quantity of apple you use, but it is normally recommended that you add water until at least half of the apple chunks are covered;

 - Pour this mixture into a glass bottle, put a lid on and store it away from sunlight, at room temperature for 4 to 6 weeks.
-It's important to fill the bottle only until halfway for the fermentation to happen properly;
+It's important to fill the bottle only until halfway for fermentation process to happen properly;

 - After this time, place the mixture in a large recipient like a glass dish without a lid, cover with a clean cloth and leave in the sun for about three days.